Albin Polasek Museum and Sculpture Garden

 The Halifax Historical Society, incorporated in 1949, celebrates its 69th Anniversary in 2018.
 It is the oldest historical society and museum in Volusia County.
 The museum opened in 1959 and celebrates its 59th year in 2018.

 The Halifax Historical Society Museum displays and preserves local historic artifacts from 5,000 BC to the present day.
-The Merchants Bank Building, which houses the Halifax Historical Society Museum, celebrates its 108th anniversary in 2018, and is on the National Register of Historic Places.
+The Merchants Bank Building, which houses the Halifax Historical Society Museum, celebrated its 108th anniversary in 2018, and is on the National Register of Historic Places.
 Exhibits include artifacts of Native Americans, early pioneers, a Racing Zone, a War Zone (World War I & WWII), Grandma's Attic, and a Surfer's Corner.
 The museum is open Tuesday through Saturday.

 Visit halifaxhistorical.org for more information.